azure-glades/obsidian-notes/Data Structures and Algorithms/Tree/Binary Tree/Priority Queue.md

     {
         k = i;         // Current node index v = a[k];      // Value at the current node
-        flag = 0;      // Reset flag for each subtree
+        flag = 0;      // Reset flforag for each subtree

         // Maintain heap property in the subtree rooted at 'k' while (!flag && 2 * k <= n) // Check if the node has children